 As of the Spring '22 semester, the REP program has been discontinued.
 Instead, the Veale Institute will be implementing a summer internship program that builds upon the format of the REP program to create a more robust internship experience for students.
 More information on this summer's program is to come.

 Previous REP Sessions

 For summer 2020, we received approximately 150 project submissions and 200 student applicants.
-Students major in a variety of subjects, such as business management, biochemistry, economics, political science, cognitive science, computer science, finance and psychology.
-Startups, about 70% of which are located in Greater Cleveland, range from business-to-business software companies to real estate, educational technology, consumer products and services, and well beyond.
+Participating students majored in a variety of subjects, such as business management, biochemistry, economics, political science, cognitive science, computer science, finance and psychology.
+Startups, about 70% of which were located in Greater Cleveland, ranged from business-to-business software companies to real estate, educational technology, consumer products and services, and well beyond.

-Projects include building a software platform for supply chains, conducting market research, producing promotional videos and engaging in graphic design work, among many other opportunities.
-Students commit a minimum of 10 hours of work per week, for about six weeks and are compensated with a $500 stipend.
-Students are enrolled in Post-Graduate Planning & Experiential Education’s Practicum, which will provide staff support, transcript notation, as well as complementary programming throughout the summer to foster a cohort experience.
+Projects included building a software platform for supply chains, conducting market research, producing promotional videos and engaging in graphic design work, among many other opportunities.
+Students committed a minimum of 10 hours of work per week, for about six weeks and were compensated with a $500 stipend.
+Students enrolled in Post-Graduate Planning & Experiential Education’s Practicum, which provided staff support, transcript notation, as well as complementary programming throughout the summer to foster a cohort experience.
 Email firstname.lastname@example.org for more information.